“This Jerk Owns

 $2000 to buy the generic .com domain I wanted seemed fair

+to me.
 That was before I had a clue

 that domain name I wanted for one of my own end user businesses might just be worth more than what I offered